 The best-preserved Star Wars sets in Tunisia include:

 - Ksour – These traditional fortified granaries in the Tataouine area were used to represent the Mos Espa slave quarters in the prequel trilogy and are instantly recognizable for their multi-storied vaulted rooms.
-Two seperate Ksour were used for filming, the Ksar Haddada and the Ksar Oued Soltane, one of the biggest in Tunisia.
+Two separate Ksour were used for filming, the Ksar Haddada, and the Ksar Oued Soltane, one of the biggest in Tunisia.

 - Nefta – This tiny desert-bound town is home to the distinctive entrance dome to Luke Skywalker’s homestead.
 As it was rebuilt for Revenge of the Sith, the structure is in good condition and the perfect spot for a photo opportunity at sunset.

 - Ong Jemal – Visitors can discover one of the best-preserved and most extensive Star Wars sets in Tunisia deep in the depths of the Tozeur desert, where the town of Mos Espa still stands intact.
 True Star Wars fans will want to take their time to wander among the surreal buildings and enormous moisture vaporators and imagine they really are in a galaxy far, far, away.

 While in the area of Ong Jemal, Star Wars completists may be tempted to take the short trip out to the striking desert bluffs where the evil Darth Maul spied upon his prey in the The Phantom Menace.
 Fans may also want to visit the Chott el Jerid salt flats used for landspeeder scenes in the original film.

 How to Visit the Star Wars Tunisia Filming Locations

 As the majority of the Star Wars filming sets are located deep in the desert, it can be difficult for visitors to use Tunisia public transport options to get around all of the locations.